hendrik-goebel/marble/readme.md

 ### How to install
-Download everything and write "npm run start".

-mp3-samples are not included in this repo.
-You have to include your own by providing an object with the uris (see comment in main.js).
+include uri to your own samples in main.js

+npm install

+npm run build

+npm run start

+open browser with localhost:9000

 ### Samples
 Samples are not included in the repo.
 The ones used on the website come from [mugent](https://www.mugent.com/)